Chapler1/Ophelia---Automated-Calendar/README.md

 ## 1. Create account
 - Create a new account or account already exists and go to home screen
 - Configure hours when you sleep &amp; hours when you dont want the app to schedule your <span style="color:red">*"freetime"*</span>
+  - Drag between times to set times you do not want to be scheduled for projects in a per hour view of an entire generic week from monday-sunday
 - Confirmation screen when you finish configuring new account.
 ![WireframeMakeAcct](https://github.com/Sean-Shmulevich/Ophelia/blob/main/.images/WireframeMakeAcct.png)